SELT (Secure English Language Tests)

-A SELT is a Secure English Language Test.
-It’s a term used by UK Visas and Immigration (UKVI) to describe the English language tests they’ll accept as evidence of English Language proficiency for your visa application.
+A SELT is a Secure English Language Test – a term used by UK Visas and Immigration (UKVI) to describe the English language tests they’ll accept as evidence of your English Language level for your visa application.

 You’ll need to achieve at least B1 or IELTS 4.0 overall in each test sub-skill, to meet UKVI requirements.
 Your specific centre and course may have a higher minimum level.